solothesecond/statuswebhook/README.md

 * [netcup](https://www.netcup.com/) - the vps provider that gave me the idea for this

 ## other notes
+- this repo is licensed under a Creative Commons Attribution 4.0 International License
-- completely free to use, please just have credit to me
+- that pretty much means you can do whatever, just credit me somehow